xmengkinaxis/CPP/System Design Interview Checklist.md

 * Availability can be achieved through CDN (Cache), redundancy (replica), load balancing (distribute the requests only to the active healthy nodes) <br>

 ### Consistency:
 All nodes see the same data at the same time, no matter users read/write from/to any node.
-Equivalent to having a single up-to-date copy of the data. is the agreement between multiple nodes in a distributed system to achieve a certain value.
+Equivalent to having a single up-to-date copy of the data. is the agreement between multiple nodes in a distributed system to achieve a certain value. <br>
-Strong consistency: the data in all nodes is the same at any time; offers up-to-date data, but at the cost of high latency.
+* **Strong consistency**: the data in all nodes is the same at any time; offers up-to-date data, but at the cost of high latency. <br>
-Weak consistency: no guarantee that all nodes have the same data at any time.
+* **Weak consistency:** no guarantee that all nodes have the same data at any time.  <br>
-Eventual consistency: ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data.
+* **Eventual consistency:** ensure data of each node of the database get consistent eventually; offers low latency at the risk of returning stale data. <br>

 ### Efficiency (Latency and throughput):
 * Two standard measures of its efficiency are **the response time(or latency)** that denotes the delay to obtain the first item and **the throughput (or bandwidth)** with denotes the number of items delivered in a given time unit.
 (Metrics: Latency/Response Time, throughput/Bandwidth)
 * **Response Time**: the time difference between request and response
 * **Latency**: how long a system takes to transmit data from one point to another point in the system;
-* **Throughput** is the amount of work done by the system in a given particular time.
+* **Throughput** is the amount of work done by the system in a given particular time. partition and split data, so they are served by different machines in the parallel read or write; cache at the different layers, including the client side, front-end servers, and databases
 * **Bandwidth** is the maximum data that can be transferred on the different networks.
 * Request Per Second;